edobelini/Sessa-Lab/Balanced_SET_levels_favor_the_correct_enhancer_repertoire_during_cell_fate_acquisition/README.md

 https://www.biorxiv.org/content/10.1101/2022.09.12.507599v1

-Figure folder have now been updated containing the updated version of the code after the first round of revision process.
+Figure folders have now been updated containing the updated version of the code after the first round of revision process.
 Codes contains the reference to the old figures number and format in the preprint version.

 <!-- Pipelines -->